moreno32/Zombie-Detection-using-Object-Detection-API/README.md

 ![Category and Subcategory](https://img.shields.io/badge/CV%20Computer%20Vision-Clasification%20&%20Detection-blue)
 ![Category and Subcategory](https://img.shields.io/badge/Neuronal%20Networks-DCN%20Deep%20Convulutional%20Network-yellow)

+## 🖼️ Images of the Project:
+With the increasing popularity of zombies in popular culture, there is a growing interest in developing systems to detect them.
+This project aims to contribute to this field by developing a real-time zombies detection system that can be used for various applications such as video games, movies, and theme parks.

 ## 🎊 Motivation:
 With the increasing popularity of zombies in popular culture, there is a growing interest in developing systems to detect them.
 This project aims to contribute to this field by developing a real-time zombies detection system that can be used for various applications such as video games, movies, and theme parks.